Atlanta CASA’s COVID-19 Response and Protocols

 - Office Closure: Our office will be closed until further notice.

 - Child Visits & Meetings: Atlanta CASA continues to serve children with drive-by visits; virtual meetings; phone calls.

-- Recruitment, Training, & Info Sessions: All information sessions, training is completed virtually.
+- Recruitment, Training & Info Sessions: All information sessions and training are completed virtually.

-- Events & Other Group Activities: Atlanta CASA hosts CASA night in – a virtual gathering of advocates to engage and to share and discuss current events.
+- Events & Other Group Activities: Atlanta CASA hosts CASA Night In – a virtual gathering of advocates to engage and to share and discuss current events.

 - Answering Volunteer FAQ’s: Please continue to reach out to your Advocacy Coordinator.